Martin County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Martin County is $77,083.
 This is 1% higher than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 2% lower.
+It is also 2% lower than the national median of $78,538.
 The poverty rate stands at 8.1%.
 This is 41% lower than the state poverty rate of 13.8%.
 The unemployment rate is 6.3%.
 This is 23% higher than the state rate of 5.1%.
 The median home value is $162,200.
 Housing costs are 38% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.1x, Martin County is one of the most affordable housing markets in the area.
 67.0% of occupied housing units are owner-occupied.
 This homeownership rate is 7% higher than the state average of 62.6%.

 Race & Ethnicity